 Throughout its almost eight decades-long histories, Ray-Ban has been pushing boundaries in both eyewear engineering and pop culture.
 From presidents to rock and movie stars, from artists to runway models, Ray-Ban has proven indispensable for cultural icons of every generation.

 New Wayfarer Classic RB2132 901

 Ray-Ban Wayfarer is undoubtedly the most famous style in the history of eyeglasses.
-First Ray-Ban Wayfarer was launched in 1952, and once they had been seen on screen legends, they became one of the fashion icons of the 20th century.
+First Ray-Ban Wayfarer was launched in 1952, and once they had been seen on-screen legends, they became one of the fashion icons of the 20th century.
 Audrey Hepburn wore Ray-Ban Wayfarer in 1961’s Breakfast at Tiffany’s, Tom Cruise wore them in Risky Business and Bob Dylan could hardly be spotted without his Ray-Ban Wayfarer with dark lenses during his heydays.

-Material used for the frame is lightweight plastic, providing exceptional reliability and durability.
+The material used for the frame is lightweight plastic, providing exceptional reliability and durability.
 The lenses are engineered to block 100% of harmful UV rays.